Docker - from development to production

 The production configuration should be exactly the same as pre-production.
 The only small difference might be the tool you use to manage the containers.
 There is a multitude of popular tools used to run production containers but my two favorite one Kubernetes.
 It allows you to scale easily on new hosts.
 One important thing you should keep in mind when going with Docker on production: monitoring and logging - should be centralized and easy to access.

 Docker has some downsides too.
 The first one you might notice is that it takes some time to learn how to use Docker.
 The basics are pretty easy to learn, but it takes time to master some more complicated settings and concepts.
-The main disadvantage for me is that it runs very slowly on MacOS and Windows.
+The main disadvantage for me is that it runs very slowly on MacOS (this has changed with the introduction of the M1 Pro chip) and Windows.
 Docker is built around many different concepts from the Linux kernel so it is not able to run directly on MacOS or Windows.
 It uses a Virtual Machine that runs Linux with Docker.